LaminarIR/framework/README.md

 a set of StreamIt benchmarks for performance evaluation.

-The LaminarIR framework is open source software distributed under the terms of the license agreement found in LICENSE.TXT.
+The LaminarIR framework is open source software distributed under the terms of the license agreement found in LICENSE.txt.

 # CONTACTS